trueos/trueos-docs/trueos-handbook/sysadmclient.rst

 other applications have a trashcan icon which can be clicked to uninstall that application.
 Applications which are not installed have a down arrow icon which can be clicked to install that application.
-Applications which are required by other applications will not display an icon.
-If you click on that application, a yellow "Required" triangle will be displayed and a "Related" tab will indicate the name of the application(s) which require it.

 Click the name of an application to view more information about that application.
 In the example shown in